 The fourth category concerns the quantitative knowledge just referred to, and the third the theoretical tools used to acquire it.
 These two categories can be assumed to match Bunge’s notion of substantive technological theories.
 The status of the remaining four categories is much less clear, however, partly because they are less familiar, or not at all, from the well-explored context of science.
 Of these categories, Vincenti claims that they represent prescriptive forms of knowledge rather than descriptive ones.
 Here, the activity of design introduces an element of normativity, which is absent from scientific knowledge.
 Take such a basic notion as ‘operational principle’, which refers to the way in which the function of a device is realized, or, in short, how it works.
 This is still a purely descriptive notion.
 Subsequently, however, it plays a role in arguments that seek to prescribe a course of action to someone who has a goal that could be realized by the operation of such a device.
 At this stage, the issue changes from a descriptive to a prescriptive or normative one.
 An extensive discussion of the various kinds of knowledge relevant to technology is offered by Houkes (2009).

 A more restricted attempt at such an approach is Ilkka Niiniluoto’s (1993).
-According to Niiniluoto, the theoretical framework of technology as the practice that is concerned with what the world should be like rather than is, the framework that forms the counterpoint to the descriptive framework of science, is design science.
+According to Niiniluoto, the theoretical framework of technology as an activity that is concerned with what the world should be like rather than is, the framework that forms the counterpoint to the descriptive framework of science, is design science.
 The content of design science, the counterpoint to the theories and explanations that form the content of descriptive science, would then be formed by technical norms, statements of the form ‘If one wants to achieve X, one should do Y’.
 The notion of a technical norm derives from Georg Henrik von Wright’s Norm and Action (1963).
 Technical norms need to be distinguished from anankastic statements expressing natural necessity, of the form ‘If X is to be achieved, Y needs to be done’; the latter have a truth value but the former have not.
 Von Wright himself, however, wrote that he did not understand the mutual relations between these statements.
+Zwart, Franssen and Kroes (2018) present a detailed discussion.
 Ideas on what design science is and can and should be are evidently related to the broad problem area of practical rationality—see this encyclopedia’s entries on practical reason and instrumental rationality—and also to means-ends reasoning, discussed in the next section.

 2.4 Methodological Issues: Design as Decision Making